Milton (1970 album): Recording

 Milton Nascimento's involvement with cinema includes composing the theme for a documentary about the soccer player Tostão and both acting in and producing the soundtrack for Os Deuses e os Mortos by Mozambican director Ruy Guerra.
-The album incorporated elements from the film, such asthe songs "Maria Três Filhos" and "Canto Latino".
+The album incorporated elements from the film, such as the songs "Maria Três Filhos" and "Canto Latino".
 In 1994, the album was remastered and re-released with new bonus tracks: "Tema de Tostão", "Aqui é o País do Futebol", "O Homem da Sucursal", and "Jogo."
 Milton also re-recorded "Pai Grande" and "A Felicidade" (a standard by Tom Jobim and Vinícius de Moraes).

 The opening track of the album, "Para Lennon e McCartney", was composed by Lô Borges, Fernando Brant, and Márcio Borges, it was conceived during a Sunday pasta party, where Lô created the piano base and Fernando Brant and Márcio Borges wrote the lyrics.
 The inspiration for the lyrics came from Lô's reflection on the partnership between Lennon and McCartney following the Beatles' announcement of their breakup.

 The album cover, designed by Kélio Rodrigues, depicts Milton as a king.
 The recording sessions included musicians from the band Som Imaginário.
 Additional contributions came from Wagner Tiso, with guest appearances by Lô Borges on the tracks "Clube da Esquina" and "Alunar", Naná Vasconcelos on percussion and drums, and Dori Caymmi conducting "Alunar".